Shubhamag12/Implementation-of-ResNet50/README.md

 # Implementation of ResNet50
 ---
-This repository contains the paper implementation of `ResNet50`, a CNN based architectures.
+This repository contains the paper implementation of `ResNet50`, a CNN-based architecture.
 The primary goal of this repository is to show how to implement this paper using `tensorflow-keras`.
 Model performance and accuracy are not taken into consideration while implementing this paper.
 I just focused on the implementation part.

 For the implementation, I used the facial emotion dataset.
-The reason for not opting for other well-known datasets like MNIST is due to the fact that those datasets are fairly simple.
+The reason for not opting for other well-known datasets like MNIST is because those datasets are fairly simple.
 Whereas facial emotion recognition aka FER is a bit complex task to do.

 ## Paper Explanation
 ### The Problem